Azure/fta-identity/identity-applications/aad-external-identities-decision-tree.md

 - _"Is it acceptable to 'see' the users in your own Azure AD tenant (as guests)?"_
   - This is an important decision factor to check if Azure AD B2B is suitable for your scenario because B2B users are represented as [guest users](https://docs.microsoft.com/en-us/azure/active-directory/b2b/user-properties) _inside your own Azure AD tenant_.
   - This has implications around trust and security, e.g. guest users can be browsed in your directory and granted permissions to your resources (e.g. SharePoint documents, Outlook calendars, PowerBI dashboards, even your Azure subscriptions).
-  - Guest users are also typically able to see all users in _your_ directory (which they are now a guest of).
+  - Guest users are also able to get information about users in _your_ directory (which they are now a guest of), and depending on the [permissions you've granted these guest users](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions) they can also browse users and groups, see application definitions and more.
   - This may be exactly what you want in a situation where you trust these users to collaborate with your organization (e.g. business partners or vendors); it may also be something you explicitly want to avoid (e.g. to prevent someone from inadvertently or maliciously granting these guest users permissions to corporate resources or your Azure subscriptions).
   - Think of it this way: _would you invite these users into your physical office building?_ If so, then B2B guest user access may be a great choice.
 - _"Is creating a just-in-time (unmanaged) Azure AD tenant acceptable?"_